09. Oktober 2020

 What drives urban planning?

-A time-based exploration of dependencies in neighborhood developments
+A time-related research into dependencies in neighborhood developments

 Multiscale dynamics and different needs continue to drive urban development processes.
 Therefore, urban planning is increasingly trying to deal with change and acceleration, with ambiguities and contradictions.
 Thus, urban planning focusses more on needs-based, nonlinear processes in which the temporal dimension becomes a decisive factor: Whether Rapid Planning or acceleration through the legislation, whether Cittàslow or Slow Urbanism – urban development strategies are either accelerated and goal-oriented or decelerated and process-oriented.
 The research-based claim asserts that contradictions are more pronounced in nonlinear processes.
 As a result, accelerated or decelerated developments tend to move beyond systemic boundaries, and their transgressions must be compensated on a spatial, procedural or social level.